Minnesota senators passed a bill Tuesday legalizing physician-prescribed medical marijuana to patients.

 Under this bill, patients who are suffering will have the right to use marijuana in the form of pills, oil, or vapor, but will not be able to smoke it.
 Patients would be able to possess up to 2.5 grams at a time.

-In order to obtain medical marijuana, patients must first be evaluated by a doctor and be suffering from conditions caused by cancer, epilepsy, or glaucoma.
+In order to obtain medical marijuana, patients must be first be evaluated by a doctor and be suffering from conditions caused by cancer, epilepsy, or glaucoma.

 This measure has since come under fire from law-enforcement groups who believe the bill will encourage an increased distribution of the drug.